MarcusFelling/demo.playwright/README.md

 # 🎭 Demo.Playwright

-This repo is used to demo [Playwright's](https://playwright.dev/) testing capabilities.
-The project uses the [Playwright Test](https://playwright.dev/docs/intro) test runner and tests authored in TypeScript.
+This repo is used to demo various testing scenarios with Playwright 🎭, using the official test-runner and scripts authored in TypeScript.

 The [test.yml](../../actions/workflows/test.yml) GitHub Action workflow is used to: